muflone/django-remotes/README.md

 You can setup the server to await forever and listening for new commands and process them when they become available to the client.

+---

+# Documentation and examples

+Please refer to the `docs` directory for documentation and some usage examples.